Qupergo/Kattis/README.md

 # Kattis
-The problems on open.kattis.com I have solved
+The problems on open.kattis.com I have tried to solved